The RØDE Connect Recording Interface

 8Recording Timer: Indicates the total recording time of your podcast.

-9Channel Settings Button: Click to access the advanced controls for each channel, including effects and processing and precise level control.
+9Channel Settings Button: Click to access the advanced controls for each channel, including effects, processing and input gain.

 Before you can start recording, you'll need to do a few things: